Yellow fever virus

 - 5’ non-coding region

-- a single open reading frame (ORF) which encodes 3 structural and 7 non-structural proteins
+- A single open reading frame (ORF) that encodes 3 structural and 7 non-structural proteins

 - Structural